bozokopic/homepage/src_rst/asyncio_wait_for.rst

 arguments and implement additional timeout logic.
 Responsibility of timeout functionality is delegated to code calling coroutine which should be canceled based on timeout.
-Because of this inversion of responsibility, execution timeout can be applied event to those coroutines which are not initially written with timeout operation in mind.
+Because of this inversion of responsibility, execution timeout can be applied even to those coroutines which are not initially written with timeout operation in mind.

 To demonstrate basic usage of `wait_for`, we can utilize `asyncio.sleep`_: